FAQ

 Pricing for mini calves

 Pricing of our calves is based on many factors including color and markings, disposition, guesstimated height at maturity (see Size below), chondro status, registration status, and sex of the calf.
-We do not set pricing in advance, but expect a pricing range of $5,000 - $15,0000.
+We do not set pricing in advance, but expect a 2025 pricing range of $5,000 - $15,0000.
+By popular request, we have started a First Look Program -- $250 deposit means you get the first look at any calves, with half going towards purchase price.
+Note that we do not publish pricing on our web page as a protection for you and us, so please contact us for pricing on a specific calf.

 Size